Our mission at ForexBrokers.com is to provide thorough and unbiased reviews of global forex brokers.

 All testing is conducted on the devices listed below.
 Mobile device testing is conducted using an 802.11n wireless WiFi connection; 4G connections are used when WiFi is not available.
 Unless noted, all websites and web-based platforms are tested using the latest version of the Google Chrome browser.

-Desktop: Macbook Pro Retina 15”, 2.5 GHz Intel Core i7, Memory 16 GB 1600 MHz DDR3, Intel Iris Pro 1536 MB Graphics card, 250 GB SSD Flash storage with the most current macOS operating system.
+Desktop: Macbook Retina 12”, 1.2 GHz Intel Core m5, Memory 8 GB LPDDR3 RAM, Intel HD 515 1536 MB Graphics card, 500 GB SSD Flash storage with the most current macOS (Mojave) operating system.

 The weightings of each category, alongside their respective variable counts, were as follows:

 ForexBrokers.com awarded “Best in Class” distinctions for all seven categories, as well as additional categories Social Copy Trading, Professional Trading, MetaTrader, Crypto Trading, Beginners, Ease of Use, Trust Score, and Overall.
 A “Best in Class” designation means finishing in the top seven for that category.
 Individual Industry awards were also distributed.
 View all Best in Class winners.

 An explanation of how the categories are assessed is shown below.
 For detailed commentary, view our broker guides.

 First, points are awarded for each “Yes” answer.
 The number of points awarded depends on the variable.
 Next, the total points earned from “Yes” answers are then divided by the total points possible to calculate a final Yes/No score.

 To determine a final score for the category, this Yes/No score is then combined with an opinion score (1 – 10, with one being “very bad” and ten being “very good”).
 The weighting of the Yes/No score compared to the opinion score varies for each category.
 For example, 70% Yes/No, 30% Opinion.